Cover of The Name of the Rose

 GBM Assessment (Score: 8/10)

 Umberto Eco's The Name of the Rose is a remarkable feat of literary synthesis, a medieval murder mystery that doubles as an exploration of semiotics, literary theory, and the politics of knowledge.
 Set in a fourteenth-century Benedictine abbey, the novel deploys the conventions of detective fiction to investigate questions about the nature of signs, the dangers of interpretive certainty, and the relationship between laughter and power.
-Its enormous international success demonstrated that intellectually demanding fiction could reach a mass audience, and it remains one of the most influential postmodern historical novels ever written.
+Its enormous international success demonstrated that intellectually demanding fiction could reach a mass audience, and it remains a influential postmodern historical novels ever written.

-Published in 1980, the novel arrived in a post-Vatican II cultural moment when the Catholic Church was itself grappling with questions of tradition, authority, and openness to the modern world.
+Appearing in 1980, the novel arrived in a post-Vatican II cultural moment when the Catholic Church was itself grappling with questions of tradition, authority, and openness to the modern world.
 Eco, already renowned as one of Europe's leading semioticians, brought his academic expertise in medieval aesthetics and sign theory to bear on a narrative that is as much about how we read the world as it is about solving a crime.
-The acclaimed 1986 film adaptation starring Sean Connery brought the novel to an even wider audience and cemented its status as a landmark of late twentieth-century fiction.
+The acclaimed 1986 film adaptation starring Sean Connery brought the novel to an even wider audience and cemented its status as a breakthrough of late twentieth-century fiction.

 1980